pgonzalezesp/pgonzalezesp.github.io/research.md

   - "/img/Bla_54_220616MEB_01.jpg" : "Corallite skeleton of Porites panamensis, Bahía Concepción, BCS.
 Pedro González"
 ---
 ## Main
-My interest is centred in the study of the relationship of the distinct environmental factors with the stability of marine ecosystems using remote sensing as the major tool.
+My interest is centered in the study of the relationship between the distinct environmental factors with the stability of marine ecosystems, using remote sensing as the major tool.

 ## Ongoing
-My current research is focused in analysing the past to understand how coral reef ecosystems have been able to cope with the environmental variability to which they have been exposed, and thus enabling, through numerical models, predict their future fate.
+My current research is focused on analysing the past, to understand how coral reef ecosystems have been able to cope with the environmental variability to which they have been exposed.
+And thus enabling, through numerical models, to predict their future fate.

 ## Areas of expertise
  * Remote sensing on coral reefs